meltano/meltano/docs/src/docs/getting-started.md

 ![Modal dialogue for successful SQLite installation](/images/getting-started-guide/gsg-05.png)

-By default, `target-sqlite` is configured with a database named `meltano` that can be customized if desired.
+By default, `target-sqlite` is configured with a database named `warehouse` that can be customized if desired.
 For this guide however, let's just use the default name and click `Save`.

 ## Apply transformations as desired